slds-lmu/lecture_i2ml/CONTRIBUTING.md

    - it is consistent with what we already have
    - you do not use symbols we have already defined differently
 - We write slides for beginners: keep it simple, keep it short
+- Never put code on the slides, we want them to be orthogonal to issues of implementation.
+These are for the exercises/ practice sessions.
 - We recommend usage of tinytex (install via `tinytex::install_tinytex()`)
+- Compiling the slides is easiest by using the Makefile: just type `make` in the specific folder and it will render all slidesets in the folder, or `make <SLIDES>.pdf` to render `<SLIDES>.Rnw`

 ### Code Snippets: